neoforge-dev/starter/memory-bank/active-context.md

    - Docker container rebuilding
    - Test database creation
    - PostgreSQL collation fixing
+2. Created an improved test runner script (`backend/scripts/run_tests_fixed.sh`) that:
+   - Works from any directory using absolute paths
+   - Has better error handling and reporting
+   - Sets all required environment variables for tests
+   - Automatically detects and uses the appropriate Docker service
+   - Provides clear error messages when services are not available
+3. Created a dedicated test environment initialization script (`backend/scripts/init_test_env.sh`) that:
+   - Ensures Docker is running
+   - Builds necessary Docker images
+   - Starts database and Redis services
+   - Waits for services to be healthy with proper timeout handling
+   - Creates and configures the test database
+   - Runs migrations to prepare the database schema
+4. Updated the Makefile with new commands for:
+   - Initializing the test environment (`make init-test-env`)
+   - Running different types of tests (`make test-api`, `make test-db`, etc.)
+   - Rebuilding test containers (`make rebuild-test`)
+   - Fixing collation issues (`make fix-collation`)
-2. Implemented a `UserFactory` in `backend/tests/factories.py` for generating test user objects
+5. Implemented a `UserFactory` in `backend/tests/factories.py` for generating test user objects
-3. Created mock tests for the metrics module to demonstrate testing without dependencies
+6. Created mock tests for the metrics module to demonstrate testing without dependencies
-4. Fixed import organization in the factories module
+7. Fixed import organization in the factories module
-5. Added tests for all factory classes (`UserFactory`, `UserCreateFactory`, `ItemFactory`)
+8. Added tests for all factory classes (`UserFactory`, `UserCreateFactory`, `ItemFactory`)
-6. Created a comprehensive README for backend testing (`backend/tests/README.md`)
+9. Created a comprehensive README for backend testing (`backend/tests/README.md`)
-7. Resolved PostgreSQL collation issues by:
+10. Resolved PostgreSQL collation issues by:
     - Creating a custom PostgreSQL Docker image with proper locale settings
     - Adding an initialization script to create the test database with correct collation
     - Updating docker-compose.dev.yml to use the custom PostgreSQL image
     - Creating a script to fix collation issues in existing installations
-8. Added database-dependent tests:
+11. Added database-dependent tests:
     - Basic connectivity and collation tests
     - CRUD operations tests using factories
     - Model relationship tests
-9. Created a dedicated script for running database tests (`backend/scripts/run_db_tests.sh`)
+12. Created a dedicated script for running database tests (`backend/scripts/run_db_tests.sh`)
-10. Fixed Docker testing setup issues:
+13. Fixed Docker testing setup issues:
     - Created improved test runner script (`backend/scripts/run_tests_fixed.sh`) that works from any directory
     - Updated test environment initialization script (`backend/scripts/init_test_env.sh`) with better error handling
     - Updated Makefile with new commands for initializing the test environment